 As the monument was readied for its public opening, a lighting apparatus had yet to be installed in the torch – it remains unclear whether Frederic Bartholdi, the statue’s French-born designer, had ever outlined any specific plan for how the statue would be illuminated.
 Electric lights, then a fairly new invention, were the popular choice.
-The Chief Engineer for the statue project, although not an electrician himself, advocated placing electric lights around the statue’s feet, aiming upwards to flood the statue with light at night – an innovative concept at the time.
+The chief engineer for the lighting project, although not an electrician himself, advocated placing electric lights around the statue’s feet, aiming upwards to flood the statue with light at night – an innovative concept at the time.
 He also proposed lights in the torch shining straight up into the clouds and around the entire horizon as well through two rows of circular windows made in the copper flame.

 The official opening of the Statue of Liberty was marked with great fireworks displays and New York’s first ever ‘Ticker Tape’ parade, but the equally anticipated debut of the statue’s electric lighting turned out to be an anticlimax, marked with weeks of false starts, confusion, and grappling with the new technology.
-The first time the lights in the torch were turned on, their angle was miscalculated, and instead of majestically bathing the statue in light, they cast a shadow that left the statue’s head and shoulders in the dark.
+The first time the statue’s lights were turned on, their angle was miscalculated, and instead of majestically bathing the statue in light, they cast a shadow that left the statue’s head and shoulders in the dark.

 The Statue of Liberty became operational as a lighthouse on November 22, 1886.
-The American Electric Manufacturing Company maintained the light for a short time, but shortly after Christmas, Albert E. Littlefield was named the station’s keeper.
-Because he had specialized knowledge of electricity, Littlefield received an annual salary of $1,000, which was several hundred dollars more than most lighthouse keepers got at the time.
+The American Electric Manufacturing Company continued to maintain the light for a short time, but shortly after Christmas, Albert E. Littlefield was named the station’s keeper.
+Because he had specialized knowledge of electricity, Littlefield received an annual salary of $1,000, which was several hundred dollars more than most lighthouse keepers received at the time.
 Littlefield, his family, and his assistant keepers and their families all lived in a three-story post hospital on the northwest corner of the island.
-The Statue of Liberty’s torch, 305 feet above sea level, contained nine electric arc lamps that could be seen 24 miles out to sea.
+The Statue of Liberty’s torch, 305 feet above sea level, contained nine electric arc lamps that could be seen twenty-four miles out to sea.